Flooding in Poland: Wroclaw braces for the big flood wave – DW – 09/17/2024

 Flooding in Poland: Wroclaw braces for the big flood waveSeptember 17, 2024

 The shovel makes a metallic sound as it scrapes over the ground.
-Almost all the sand is gone; soon there will be just pebbles left.
+Almost all the sand is gone, and soon, there will be just pebbles left.
 Every grain of sand counts.

-Kasia Piskorek puffs with exertion as she hoists the heavy sandbag onto a wheelbarrow, then wipes the perspiration off her forehead with the back of her hand.
-The young woman tells DW that she is relieved that she got any sand at all.
+Kasia Piskorek puffs with exertion as she hoists the heavy sandbag onto a wheelbarrow, then wipes the sweat off her forehead with the back of her hand.
+The young woman tells DW that she is relieved she got any sand at all.

-The city made 26 tons of sand available free of charge and delivered it to a former streetcar depot, which is now used as a culture center.
+The city provided 26 tons of sand free of charge and delivered it to a former streetcar depot, which is now a culture center.

 Sand and relief aid for flood victims